errecepe/check_remotenagios.pl/README.md

 This script can be used for distribute checks in a complex production environment.
 Or if you need to use checks using a big cpu load, can use an external server for distribute cpu load on 'main nagios server' easily.

-Tested with Remote nagios core 4 (4.1.1) version, from Nagios XI 5 as main Nagios server.
+Tested with Remote nagios core 4 (4.1.1) version, from Nagios XI 5 (5.2.5) as main Nagios server.
-Supposed to work in any nagios xi or core version, but only with remote core version.
+Supposed to work in any nagios xi or core version, but ONLY with remote core version.
-At the moment dont work with remote Nagios XI servers (working on this feature)